 The immediate causes of malnutrition are complex and multidimensional.
 They include inadequate availability of, and access to safe, diverse, nutritious food; lack of access to clean water, poor sanitation and inadequate health care; and inappropriate child feeding practices.
 The root causes of malnutrition are even more complex and encompass the broader economic, social, political, cultural and physical environment.

 Trends in economies and societies are altering the ways people produce, process, acquire and consume food.
 Food supply chains are changing in many ways.
 Changes in activity and dietary patterns, especially in developing countries, have contributed to the “nutrition transition” in which countries simultaneously face rising levels of obesity associated with excessive consumption, while continuing to deal with problems of undernutrition (both dietary energy undernourishment and micronutrient deficiencies).

-It is not uncommon to have both undernutrition and obesity co-existing within the same country, household or individual, a situation referred to as the multiple burdens of malnutrition.
+It is not uncommon for both undernutrition and obesity to co-exist within the same country, household or individual, a situation referred to as the multiple burden of malnutrition.
 This situation clearly points to a failure in getting the right foods to those who need it when they need it.

 Food quality and safety issues represent another great challenge for healthy nutrition.
 For many developing countries, national food control systems are not adequate – infrastructure is weak, food laws and regulations are not up to date, and the institutional capacity to enforce rules is insufficient.

 Food systems – the resources, environment, people, institutions and processes with which food is produced, processed, stored, distributed, prepared and consumed – determine the quantity as well as the quality of the food supply in terms of nutritional content, diversity and safety.
 Agriculture broadly understood (crop and livestock production, fisheries and forestry) and potable water are the basis of food systems.